ruuddejong-altran/python-c-cpp/docs/example_3.md

 %}
 ```

-This is quite some programming.
+This is quite some programming,
-But much of that is caused by the fact that we want to use
+much of which is caused by the fact that we want to use
 a Python function as callback from a plain C++ function
 that expects a plain function as callback.
 In most real C++ applications the callback function
 would probably be a method,
 and the entity accepting the callback would most likely
 be a class instance.
 For real-life C++ applications we would therefore most likely already
 have C++ classes that we can inherit from,
 so we would not have to create our own.